grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

    report provides the following information:

     ```plaintext
-    (Warning) global positions configuration is not supported - each Flow Mode's loki.source.file component has its own positions file in the component's data directory
-    (Warning) server.log_level is not supported - Flow mode components may produce different logs
     (Warning) Please review your agent command line flags and ensure they are set in your Flow mode config file where necessary.
     ```